mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 - meta.browser_compatibility
 ```

-Looking back at our docs file for the `<br>` element, we should see that each `meta` item has a corresponding property in the front matter:
+Looking back at our docs file for the `<b>` element, we should see that each `meta` item has a corresponding property in the front matter:

 ```yaml
 ---